RavenousLegs

 Sanchi group of monuments

-The heritage site at Sanchi is a cluster of Buddhist monuments which were built after the main Stupa subsequently.
-Two more stupas containing relics of Buddha’s disciples were added on, one of them is decorated with a Torana.
+The heritage site at Sanchi is a cluster of Buddhist monuments which were built after the main stupa subsequently.
+Two more stupas containing relics of Buddha’s disciples were added on; one of them is decorated with a torana.
 Structures of various Buddhist temples and monasteries also lay in ruins in this complex.

 Structure of Buddhist monastery - Sanchi group of monuments, Madhya Pradesh